 The Dying Process

-If you have never seen anyone die you may be afraid of what will happen, but the moment of death is usually peaceful.
+If you have never seen anyone die you may be afraid of what will happen, that is natural, and so is dying.

 Carers are often concerned that death will be a painful experience for the person.
 However, the time before death is generally peaceful.
 There is a gentle winding down that may take several days.
 The body starts to ‘let go’ of life.
 If restlessness does occur, it can be treated.

-Not all the signs discussed in this leaflet will occur with every person, nor will they occur in any particular sequence.
+Not all the signs discussed in the brochure will occur with every person, nor will they occur in any particular sequence.
 Sometimes these signs appear a few hours before death, sometimes a few days.
 These physical signs are part of the normal, natural process of the person’s body gradually slowing down.

 Apart from the signs described here, you may notice other changes that worry you.
 The palliative care team is there to assist you by providing information and support.

 Please ask for help at any time.
 The team expects to have increased contact with you in the last stages of the person’s life.